Telephones in Spain

 Dialing Numbers in Spain

-Inland phone numbers to fixed lines all begin with a 9 and have 9 digits.
+Inland phone numbers to fixed lines mostly begin with a 9 and have 9 digits.
+Some newer number begin with a 8.
 Local calls always require the area code beginning in 9.
 Almost all numbers in Andalucia are 95 plus seven digits.
 You may see some phone numbers still advertised on shop signs that don't display the full 9 digit number but the old local seven digit number, try adding 95

 - Numbers beginning in 900 are freephone numbers